edresch/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06            0
 ```

-The median is not very useful in this case, since there are so many measurements with 0 steps taken.
-The median is therefore always 0.
+The median is not very useful in this case, since there are so many measurements where no steps were taken.
+The median is therefore always 0 for these days.

 We can nevertheless just take the mean and median of all days: